April 2003 (Part 3)

 Hence, in traditional Chinese medicine, there are no diseases called depression or high blood pressure, two very common diseases in the West.
 This does not mean there were no people in ancient China who suffered from what modern Western doctors would call depression and high blood pressure.
 The ancient Chinese physicians would call these diseases differently, such as “jian wang” (literally “health loss”) and “gan huo shang yan” (liver fire rising up).

 But not all patients suffering from “jian wang” or “gan hua shang yan” suffered from what modern Western doctors would call depression or high blood pressure.
 “Jian wang” patients, for example, might suffer from loss of memory or anxiety.

-If a patent suffering from what in Western medicine is callded Severe Acute Respiratory Syndrome consults a Chinese physician, depending on the pathogenic condition of the patient's body systems, the physician may name the disease like “fei zhasng” (literally lung swelling) “fei qi xu” (deficiency of long energy) or “fei huo” (lung fire).
+If a patent suffering from what in Western medicine is callded Severe Acute Respiratory Syndrome consults a Chinese physician, depending on the pathogenic condition of the patient's body systems, the physician may name the disease like “fei zhang” (literally lung swelling) “fei qi xu” (deficiency of lung energy) or “fei huo” (lung fire).